-- · Aviation is highly inequitable.
-Both globally and nationally, most people never fly; yet frequent, premium and private jet flyers contribute disproportionately to aviation emissions. - · Aviation is one of the most carbon-intensive sectors, with higher flight classes -business or first- carrying a larger carbon footprint. - · In 2022 alone, Germany lost EUR 4 billion due to exemptions in aviation fuels taxes, the EU Emissions Trading System (ETS), and Value-Added Tax (VAT). - · If this trend continues, the German government is projected to forfeit EUR 6 billion annually by 2025, with EUR 1.4 billion of tax revenue lost solely from Lufthansa's activities. - · Germany loses EUR 566.8 million (out of the EUR 4 billion) annually due to untaxed flights by the wealthiest, who travel in private jets and business class. - · Reforming aviation taxes could redirect revenue towards sustainable technologies and fuels, accelerating decarbonisation and supporting international climate initiatives.
+- Aviation is among the most inequitable sectors in terms of consumption.
+Both globally and nationally, the majority of people never fly; while a disproportionate share of flights and associated emissions are caused by frequent and premium class flyers.
+The ultra-wealthy further exacerbate this imbalance by using private jets, either owned or leased. - At the same time, aviation is one of the most carbon-intensive activities, uniquely occurring at high altitudes where its climate impact extends beyond CO2, amplifying its overall environmental effects. - In 2022 alone, Germany lost EUR 4 billion due to exemptions in aviation fuels taxes, the EU Emissions Trading System (ETS), and Value-Added Tax (VAT), resulting in lost revenue that could have been used for decarbonisation efforts and international climate finance (Transport & Environment, 2023). - If this trend continues, the German government is projected to forfeit EUR 6 billion annually by 2025, with EUR 1.4 billion of tax revenue lost specifically from the activities of its national carrier, Lufthansa (Transport & Environment, 2023). - Germany loses EUR 566.8 million (out of the EUR 4 billion) annually due to untaxed flights by the wealthiest, who travel in private jets and business class (van der Graaf, 2024). - While flying is widely acknowledged as carbon-intensive, the carbon footprint of a flight varies due to factors such as aircraft model, passenger load, luggage weight, time of day, and passenger comfort (Atmosfair, n.d.; Clark, 2010). - Reform of aviation taxes could allow a portion of the revenue to be channelled into the development of sustainable technologies and fuels to accelerate the sector's decarbonisation, financing transformation according to the polluter-pays principle, and to support for international climate initiatives.